DennisSonntag/fieldScheduler/README.md

     -   Div
 -   Rugby/Soccer
     -   Separate schedules
+-   Move calculations for servers side
+-   Expose number of refs input to user

 ### Needs clarification
 -   Input for alt field but not cru or irish?